 And here is what Scripture says about that knowledge:

 God sees you.
 He sees your thoughts.
 He sees your horror at them.
 And His response is not hatred.
 His response is presence.
-"Even the darkness is not dark to you."
+"Even the darkness will not be dark to you."
 Even the intrusive thoughts you wish you could burn out of your brain—He sees them, He's still there, and He's holding you.

 The Sovereignty Cure: You Are Not the Guardian of Your Own Salvation